 In 2023, we’re starting a pilot series of church planting cohorts.
 These are designed to connect innovative leaders on the ground, recruit new leaders for future church plants, and help nurture new faith communities toward growth and resilience.
 More information can be found here.

 Jason Evans (email@example.com)

-Jason Evans is the Missioner for Missional Communities in the Diocese of Texas, where he oversees church planting, campus missions and other missional experiments.
+Jason Evans is the Canon for Mission in the Diocese of San Diego.
+Previously, he served as Missioner for Missional Communities in the Diocese of Texas, where he oversaw church planting, campus missions and other missional experiments.
 He received a Master of Arts from Fuller Theological Seminary and has 20 years experience in starting new Christian communities.
 Jason is a licensed lay preacher and evangelist in the Diocese of Texas.
 He and his wife, Brooke, have 3 kids and live in Houston, TX.
 Jason was trained through the International Coaching Federation.
 Jason nurtures a non-anxious, creative space for coachees to set and obtain their own goals.